-Melbourne developer Fridcorp has snapped up the 50 per cent interest it didn’t control in a $700 million mixed use project in Sydney’s south, from Wingate.
+Melbourne developer Fridcorp has snapped up the 50 per cent stake it didn’t hold at a $700 million mixed-use project in Sydney’s south, from Wingate.

-Beyond at 93 Forest Road, Hurstville, spreads a 1.4 hectare site and is set to include four residential towers, ranging in height from eight to 20 storeys, a Woolworths supermarket, 4500 square metre public plaza and 300-bay visitor car park.
+Beyond at 93 Forest Road, Hurstville, spreads a 1.4 hectare site and will include four residential towers, ranging in height from eight to 20 storeys, a Woolworths supermarket, 4500 sqm public plaza and 300-bay visitor car park.

-Anticipated to include a total of about 600 apartments, the project has secured pre-sales worth about $200 million.
+It is anticipated to yield a total of about 600 apartments; the project has secured pre-sales worth about $200 million.

 Construction, which recently started, is expected to end by the end of next year.

-Piety, engaged as the builder, will have a financial interest in the project.
+Piety, the builder, will also have a financial interest in the project.

 One of Fridcorp’s “toughest projects to get to financial close”

 Fridcorp chief executive officer Nigel Givoni said Beyond has been one of the company’s toughest projects to get to financial close.

 “While it has been challenging to get construction underway due to the current economic and funding climate, Fridcorp is proud to commence what will be an exceptional-quality, design-led project with one builder, Piety,” the executive added.